 Today, I received a phone call from the principal saying that he was yelling at a fellow classmate and calling her a “bitch”, “slut”, “whore” and more.

-While the principal was talking to him, he showed remorse. *Yay* Only that's the problem with children with Oppositional Defiant Disorder.
-They can show it, but they don't “mean” it.
+While the principal was talking to him, he showed remorse. *Yay* Only that’s the problem with raising a child with Oppositional Defiant Disorder.
+They can show it, but they don’t “mean” it.

 It’s almost as if they don’t have that characteristic.
 They know they are supposed to show it so that they don’t get into more trouble, but they truly don’t understand what it is.
 It doesn’t mean a thing to them.
 It doesn’t bring them any type of satisfaction.

 So what do we do?

 Even though we still live our lives, we don’t go many places because there is always some type of explosion that happens before or during the event that embarrasses my husband and myself and puts a strain on the remainder of the day or event.
 Majority of our family knows and understands.
 We do have some that tell us “This wouldn’t happen if you take a belt to his ass!”
 (Yes, it’s been said many times.)
 We have tried spanking in the past.
 It doesn’t work.
 It just adds more fuel to the fire.

 We also do LOTS & LOTS of Therapy.

 Right now our insurance will only pay for 30 sessions a year.
 So we can only go every OTHER week and recently cut us from 1 hr sessions to 45-minute sessions.
 (Yeah like that’s freakin’ helpful!)
 Insurances recently feel that a therapist or psychologist should be able to diagnose within 45 minutes and be able to “cure” their patients or find “cures” or find something that works within 45 min sessions only 30 times a year.

 HEY INSURANCE COMPANIES!
 IT DOESN’T WORK THAT WAY!